-Cubital tunnel syndrome is the second most common nerve compression syndrome (after carpal tunnel syndrome).
-A population-based study from the U.K. reported that the annual age-standardized rates for occurrence of ulnar neuropathy (cubital tunnel syndrome) were 25.2 per 100,000 for men and 18.9 per 100,000 for women.(27) The state of Connecticut reported that 3% of claims for occupational disorders of the upper extremity were for cubital tunnel syndrome.(32)
+Ulnar neuropathy at the elbow is considered the second most common nerve entrapment (after carpal tunnel syndrome).
+Compressions of the ulnar nerve in the wrist are less common.(7) A population-based study from the U.K. reported that the annual age-standardized rates for occurrence of ulnar neuropathy were 25.2 per 100,000 for men and 18.9 per 100,000 for women.(20)

-Data from the Denmark study on long-haul and other truck drivers allowed calculation of hospitalization rates related to ulnar nerve lesions (cubital tunnel syndrome).
-During a 10-year period, 0.23% of long-haul drivers and 0.21% of other truck drivers were treated in a hospital for cubital tunnel syndrome.
-Although these rates were somewhat elevated compared to the expected rates in the general population, the difference did not reach statistical significance.(26)
+Data from the Denmark study on long-haul and other truck drivers allowed calculation of hospitalization rates related to ulnar nerve lesions.
+During a 10-year period, 0.23% of long-haul drivers and 0.21% of other truck drivers were treated in a hospital for ulnar nerve lesions.
+Although these rates were somewhat elevated compared to the expected rates in the general population, the difference did not reach statistical significance.(19)